Zhyar88/alvic-home/SETUP_COMPLETE.md

 # Alvich Home - Cash Register System

-## Database Setup Complete
+## ✅ Setup Complete - Ready to Use!

-Your Neon PostgreSQL database has been successfully configured with all tables and data.
+Your Neon PostgreSQL database has been successfully configured with all required tables and columns.

 ### Database Information

-- **Database**: Neon PostgreSQL
+- **Database**: Neon PostgreSQL (Fully Configured)
 - **Connection**: Configured in `.env` and `server/.env`
-- **Tables Created**: 14 tables including users, orders, customers, payments, installments, etc.
+- **Tables**: 14 tables with all required columns
+- **Status**: ✅ All schema issues resolved

 ### Default Login Credentials